Rec. Sports Coach's Welcome Packet

 As a coach, you are not only a leader and teacher but also a mentor.
 You have the ability to shape the attitudes, self-esteem, problem-solving skills, and social development of the children in your care.
 You may encounter children with different backgrounds and learning styles, and it's essential to accommodate and support their needs.

 We encourage you to prioritize the well-being and enjoyment of the players above all else.
 Your patience, understanding, and control will enable you to create a safe and enjoyable learning environment.
-If you have any questions, concerns, or need assistance, please don't hesitate to reach out to us.
+If you have any questions, or concerns, or need assistance, please don't hesitate to reach out to us.
 We are committed to supporting you in making this season a successful and enjoyable experience for everyone involved.

 Once again, thank you for volunteering your time and expertise.
 We appreciate your dedication to the Williston Recreation Coaching program and look forward to a successful season.

-Sincerely, The Rec.
+The Rec.
 Staff

 YOUTH SPORTS MISSION, PHILOSOPHY & VALUES